Getting Started

 Plug your device into your computer, and using Google Chrome, visit the device configuration tool

-Windows MIDI is finicky, and we're actively working on a mobile app for configuration to ease this process.
-If you're having issues connecting, make sure to refresh the page, confirm Chrome permissions, and ensure that any other apps (particularly on Windows) that use MIDI are closed.
+Windows MIDI is finicky, so if you're having issues connecting, make sure to refresh the page, confirm Chrome permissions, and ensure that any other apps (particularly on Windows) that use MIDI are closed.

 Selecting the MIDI preset for your VST